robiulRony23/tigerIT_assignment/README.md

 # tigerIT_assignment

 A simple contact management project with spring boot.
-As a database i have embedded database h2, for view page used thymleaf.
+For database embedded database h2 and for view page thymeleaf is used.